 An even-handed look at the most passionate debate in education.

 If you want to lob a grenade into public education debate, try bringing up charter schools.
 Proponents rhapsodize over the choice and opportunities these schools offer to parents.
 Opponents will gnash their teeth about hedge fund managers and fraud.
 It’s a bigger debate than the whole who’s-a-robot-and-who’s-not thing in Westworld.

 As with most things, the truth about charters is more complicated than the debate about them.
 First off, what are they?
 These are independently managed, publicly funded schools established under charter agreements between the schools and states.
-There are currently 7,000 serving 3 million kids in 43 states.
-And, while several networks manage multiple schools, most are independent.
+There are currently 7,000 serving three million kids in 43 states.
+And, although several networks manage multiple schools, most are independent.

 Second, why do people feel so strongly?
 That’s for charter school policy expert and Senior Director of the National Charter Schools Resource Center, Alex Medler, to address.
 He stresses not all these institutions are the same.
 Some focus on high-achieving students; others seek to rehabilitate kids with checkered histories.
 And, he gets it.
 Medler sees great benefits to them — but also understands why you’re carrying a pitchfork and torch.
 Charters have been taken to task for sapping public schools of much-needed funding, exposed for high-level corruption, and condemned for racial bias.

-Here are some of Medler’s measured points for and against:
+Here are some of Medler’s measured points for and against charter schools: